geneial/geneial/README.md

 On an Ubuntu/Debian machine you may install kcachegrind by

     sudo apt-get install kcachegrind

+You can then see  the latest run using.

+    kcachegrind `ls -tr callgrind.out.* | tail -1`

 ##8.
 Running the demo(s)
 Currently, libGENEIAL is mainly a template-based library.
 Hence, it is essential that the demos compile to ensure